itsthejoker/itsthejoker.github.io/spiderweb-the-tiny-web-framework/index.md

 ## Closing

-If any of this looks interesting, I encourage you to checkout [Spiderweb][spiderweb] and see if it's the framework for your next project (or if it's just worth tinkering with).
+If any of this looks interesting, I encourage you to check out [Spiderweb][spiderweb] and see if it's the framework for your next project (or if it's just worth tinkering with).
 If you find some issues, let me know!
 It's essentially a toy, but like any creator, I'm dying to know what my creation is capable of.
 May it serve your requests as well as it has served mine!

 <!-- links -->